Heatblur-Simulations/f-4e-manual/src/cockpit/pilot/left_console/center_section.md

 ### Stability Augmentation Channel Switches (Yaw/Roll/Pitch)

-Three two-position swiches enable individual channels of stability augmentation for Yaw, Roll, and Pitch.
-ENAGE (forward) sets the respective chanel stability augmentation on.
+Three two-position switches enable individual channels of stability augmentation for Yaw, Roll, and Pitch.
+ENGAGE (forward) sets the respective chanel stability augmentation on.

 ### AFCS Mode Switch

-Enables AFCS flight mode, which can maintain and hold maneuvers and attidues at up to ±70 degrees of pitch, 70 degrees of bank, and in all 360 degrees of azimuth.
+Enables AFCS flight mode, which can maintain and hold maneuvers and attitudes at up to ±70 degrees of pitch, 70 degrees of bank, and in all 360 degrees of azimuth.
 Deactivated by selecting the switch aft, or with a rapid control input.